Welcome to today's edition of the Rush 24-7 podcast.

 Barack Obama hasn't done jack to change anyone's opinion of America, except they think we are weaker.

-The Iranians discarding any pretense now at letting inspectors in any pretense of participating in a non-proliferation treaty because they're not frightened.
+The Iranians discarding any pretense now at letting inspectors in, any pretense of participating in a non-proliferation treaty because they're not frightened.

 The thing that Obama doesn't understand is they hate us regardless who the president is.

-The Islamic world, the militant Islamic world hates us, regardless who the president is.
+The Islamic world, the militant Islamic world hates us regardless who the president is.

-That somehow, and his ego that makes him believe that just his presence can solve problems.
+He actually has this community organizer's mentality that somehow and his ego that makes him believe that just his presence can solve problems.

 It's obvious to me that bin Laden is dead for one reason.